gemseo/gemseo/docs/user_guide/concepts/coupling/gradient_computation.md

 using the partial derivatives provided by all the disciplines.

-In GEMSEO, for weakly coupled problems, the generalized chain rule is used in reverse mode (from the outputs to the inputs) based on [DisciplineChain][gemseo.core.chains.chain.DisciplineChain].
+In GEMSEO, for weakly coupled problems, the generalized chain rule is used based on [DisciplineChain][gemseo.core.chains.chain.DisciplineChain], with two variants, either forward (from the inputs to the outputs) or reverse (from the outputs to the inputs), the switch being automatic by default depending on the total size of the inputs compared to the total size of the outputs.

 For strongly coupled problems, when the process is based on a MDA [BaseMDA][gemseo.mda.base.BaseMDA],